RediSearch/ftsb/README.md

 # Will insert using 2 clients, batch sizes of 10k, from a file
 # named `enwiki-latest-abstract1.gz` in directory `/tmp`
-# with pipeline of 100 and 32 concurrent connections
+# with pipeline of 100
 $ cat /tmp/ftsb_generate_data-enwiki-latest-abstract1-redisearch.gz \
       | gunzip \
       | ./ftsb_load_redisearch -workers 2 -reporting-period 1s \
-       -batch-size 10000 -connections 32 -pipeline 100
+       -batch-size 1000 -pipeline 10
 ```

 ---